It’s that time of year – time to create your nonprofit annual report.

 Where to share your 1-page Nonprofit Annual Report

 Once you get your nonprofit annual report all put together, share it everywhere!
+It’s a great relationship building tool, and we recommend you use it as part of your donor nurture plan.

 - Post it on your website.